Precision determination of nucleon iso-vector scalar and tensor charges at the physical point

 A major strength of the blending method is its capacity to evaluate the efficacy of various interpolation field combinations at arbitrary source-sink separations, without requiring additional propagator generation.
 The existing propagators produced by this method can, in principle, be used to construct a more complete set of interpolation fields for linear combination of different interpolation operators including the current-involved one, and also for GEVP studies, offering a pathway to further suppress ESC.

 Furthermore, our high-precision data reveal a crucial finding: the finite-volume effects (FVEs) for $g_S$ are clearly described by the phenomenological ansatz $e^{-m_\pi L}$.
-This form is decisively favored over the functional form $m_\pi^2 e^{-m_{\pi}L}/\sqrt{m_\pi L}$ predicted by HB$\chi$PT.
-The HB$\chi$PT ansatz is improperly suppressed in the chiral limit, and its use in previous studies would introduce a systematic bias into the extrapolated physical results.
-We note that our ansatz is consistent with the FVE of the nucleon mass, which scales as $m_\pi^2 e^{-m_{\pi}L}$ according to the Feynman-Hellmann theorem ($g_{S,q}=\frac{\partial m_N}{\partial m_q}$), and is therefore not unnatural.
+This form is decisively favored over the functional form $m_\pi^2 e^{-m_{\pi}L}/\sqrt{m_\pi L}$ suggested by HB$\chi$PT. {Usage of this chiral suppressed ansatz} would introduce a systematic bias into the extrapolated physical results. {We note that if the FVE of the nucleon mass scales as $m_\pi^2 e^{-m_{\pi}L}$ as suggested by HB$\chi$PT, then taking the derivative with respect to $m_q$ (or equivalently $m_\pi^2$, according to the Feynman-Hellmann theorem $g_{S,q}=\frac{\partial m_N}{\partial m_q}$) will naturally generate a term proportional to $e^{-m_\pi L}/\sqrt{m_\pi L}$.}

-Conservative estimation of the FVE systematic uncertainty using the AIC with several ansatzes including both the HB$\chi$PT and also the naive $e^{-m_\pi L}$ introduces a systematic uncertainty comparable to the statistical uncertainty.
-This uncertainty may be universal for a wide range of hadronic matrix elements, including the non-local matrix elements required for parton distribution function (PDF) calculations within the Large Momentum Effective Theory (LaMET) framework~\cite{Ji:2013dva,Ji:2020ect}.
-Consequently, previous studies of nucleon matrix elements that used the HB$\chi$PT FVE ansatz may need to reassess this systematic uncertainty.
+Conservative estimation of the FVE systematic uncertainty using the AIC with several ansatzes including both the {$m_\pi^2 e^{-m_{\pi}L}/\sqrt{m_\pi L}$} and also the naive $e^{-m_\pi L}$ introduces a systematic uncertainty comparable to the statistical uncertainty.
+This uncertainty may be universal for a wide range of hadronic matrix elements, including the non-local matrix elements required for parton distribution function (PDF) calculations within the Large Momentum Effective Theory (LaMET) framework~\cite{Ji:2013dva,Ji:2020ect} {, and is worth follow-up studies.} Consequently, previous studies of nucleon matrix elements that used the {chiral suppressed ansatz} may need to reassess this systematic uncertainty.